shamim0754/Spring4Core/readme.md

 _____	@Controller - Used to mark a bean as Controller Component on Presentation layer<br />
 _____	@Configuration - Used to mark a bean as Configuration Component.<br />
 _____	@Component - General purpose annotation, can be used as a replacement for above annotations   <br />

+5. @PropertySource & @Value demo :  it is for read application properties value<br />